Candice-Leigh-King/moving-moran/_posts/2021-10-21-ultimate-maui-guide.md

             snorkeling trip to Molokini out of Maalaea Harbor.
 Pack up and leave&hellip;.
 A hui huo, until we meet again!
 So sad to see you leave but wow, you've seen so much!</p>
+    -
+        _section-type: blog-text-featured
+        featured-text-html: >-
+            <p>**Driving around both ends of the island (Hana, and the opposite
+            coast) are a little treacherous in areas.&nbsp; The roads are built on the side of cliffs so they might seem scary to some.&nbsp; I had absolutely no issues driving either of these roads, but just wanted to point out to you that they might seem scary if you&rsquo;re not used to driving tight, hilly roads.
+Go slow and pull off to the side to let any locals pass who might be pushing you past your comfort zone!</p><p>&nbsp;</p><p>Pro tip: Check out rentals that offer roof top tents.&nbsp; That way you can have a car and a place to sleep all in one!</p>
 ---